Wire82/org.openhab.binding.heos/README.md

 ````

 ### Player Configuration
 Player can be added via the PaperUI.
-All field are then filled automatically.
+All fields are then filled automatically.
 For manual configuration the player is defined as followed:
 ````
 Thing heos:player:pid "name" [pid="123456789", name="name", model="modelName", ipAdress="192.168.0.xxx"]